 German Chancellor Angela Merkel said it “will only strengthen our resolve to...work with our British friends against those who plan and carry out such inhumane deeds”.

-Singer Ariana Grande, 23, said on Twitter: “broken. from the bottom of my heart, i am so so sorry. i don’t have words.”
+The singer giving the concert, Ariana Grande, 23, said on Twitter: “broken. from the bottom of my heart, i am so so sorry. i don’t have words.”

 Islamic State, while claiming responsibility on its Telegram account, appeared to contradict British police’s description of a suicide bomber.
 It suggested explosive devices were placed “in the midst of the gatherings of the Crusaders”.